magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 ## Issue

-When a user tries to add a product from Recently Viewed section which has required options to be selected, the user is redirected to product listing page instead of product details page.
+When a user tries to add a product from Recently Viewed section which has required options to be selected, the user is redirected to the product listing page instead of the product details page.

 <ins>Steps to reproduce</ins>: